 On October 19, 2021, Comcast announced "XClass TV", a line of smart TVs manufactured by Hisense that would be powered by the X1 software platform used by its cable services.

-In April 2022, Comcast and Charter Communications announced that they would form a joint venture to create a "next-generation streaming platform", with Comcast contributing its Xfinity Flex, XClass TV, and Xumo businesses.
+In April 2022, Comcast and Charter Communications announced that they would form a joint venture to form a "next-generation streaming platform", with Comcast contributing its Xfinity Flex, XClass TV, and Xumo businesses.

 On June 20, 2022, Comcast acquired Levl, an American-Israeli startup focused on wireless device authentication and hacking prevention, for approximately $50 million.
-Following the acquisition, Comcast announced it will establish its first development center in Israel.
+Comcast subsequently announced plans to establish its inaugural development center in Israel.

-In December 2023, Comcast disclosed that approximately 35.9 million Xfinity accounts were affected by the exploitation of a Citrix NetScaler vulnerability, exposing usernames, encrypted passwords, and other personal information.
+In December 2023, Comcast disclosed that approximately 35.9 million Xfinity accounts had been affected by exploitation of a Citrix NetScaler Vulnerability, known as "CitrixBleed" (CVE-2023-4966).

 In February 2024, Financial Business and Consumer Solutions (FBCS), a debt collection agency formerly used by Comcast, reported a ransomware attack that exposed information on approximately 237,000 Comcast customers.